coal2nuclear.com A Plan for Our Planet

 _____________________________________________________________________________________

-Part 1: 4 ways to convert a typical conventional sized coal power plant to nuclear.
+Part 1: The Concept: Converting a typical conventional sized coal power plant to modular nuclear units.

 Recycling our smaller (75 to 300 MWe) old coal power plant sites into new modular nuclear.